UX/UI Designer

 3. Camera Bob

-Rather Subtle bobbing to mimic the fluttering of a butterfly's wings, making the movement feel natural and reflect a pattern of flying erratically.
+I added subtle bobbing to mimic a butterfly’s wing flutter, making movement feel natural and slightly erratic

 Field of View changes the longer you fly